How Sugar Can Affect Your Sex Life & What To Do About It

 Sleep is also crucial.
 Aim for seven or eight hours of quality, uninterrupted, deep sleep every night.
 And exercise and movement are extremely important (but often underutilized) ways to optimize libido.
 Increase pleasure throughout the day with aromatherapy, creative expression, dance, and music therapy.
 These make great ways to increase your happy vibes.

-If you still struggle with libido, please work with a functional medicine doctor to pinpoint underlying causes.
-Age and other factors should never limit your ability to feel sexy and vital.
+If you still struggle with libido and want to increase it, you can work with a functional medicine doctor to pinpoint underlying causes of lower libido.
+You may also seek out natural ways to increase testosterone levels.
+But age and other factors should never limit your ability to feel sexy and vital.